jazzband/tablib/README.rst

 Contribute
 ----------

 If you'd like to , simply fork `the repository`_, commit your changes, and send a pull requests.
-Make sure you add yourself to AUTHORS_!
+Make sure you add yourself to AUTHORS_.

 Roadmap